gchq/stroom-docs/content/en/docs/style-guide/_index.md

 # Use this if you want to control over the positions
 weight: 90

-# Description section that goes between the page title and the list of tags for the page
-# It is also shown on the parent page, beneath the link, so it is useful for eah page to have at least a sentence summarising the page.
-description: >
-  A style guide page that won't be visible in production.
-  It should be viewed both in its published form and as source to understand how the page elements are formed.

 # An optional  list of tags applicable to this page.
 Allows searching by tags.
 tags:
   - style